The Bankrate promise

 A battery powered or hand-cranked radio is an excellent resource to help you locate local shelters and medical care so that you know where to go if you are leaving in a hurry.
 And do not forget to make a plan for your pets.
 If it is not safe for you to stay in your home, it is likely not safe for them.
 However, not all shelters will accept animals, so make a list beforehand of shelters that cater to pets.
 Just like for your human family members, you should create an emergency kit for pets with food and other necessities.

-You may want to file an insurance claim as quickly as you can after a natural disaster.
-Since there are likely to be a large number of claims, the sooner you file, the sooner you may be able to start repairs.
-Submit photos and documentation with your claim.
 Even if you do not know the extent of the damage, you can still call your insurance company to notify them that your home is likely damaged.
 Your company will assign a claims adjuster to your file who will conduct a more thorough examination of the property.

-3. Make temporary repairs and find a contractor
+4. Make temporary repairs and find a contractor

 Depending on the situation at your property, you may need to make temporary repairs to secure it or eliminate the possibility of further damage.
 For example, holes in the roof may require you to apply a tarp to keep out rain, or a door blown off its hinges may need to be secured to keep the home safe from thieves.
 If possible, get several quotes for any necessary repairs, and beware of contractors who suddenly raise their prices while the demand is high.